Angecourt

 Angecourt ([ɑ̃ʒkuʁ]) is a commune in the Ardennes department in the Grand Est region of northern France.

-The inhabitants of the commune are known as Dadas

 The commune has been awarded one flower by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.

 Geography

 Angecourt is located some 8 km south-east of Sedan and 7 km north-west of Mouzon.
 Access to the commune is by road D6 from Remilly-Aillicourt in the north-east which passes through the commune and the village and continues to Haraucourt in the south-west.
 About half of the commune in the south and east is forested with the rest farmland.

 The Ennemane flows through the commune from south-west to north-east to join the Coupure de Remilly at Remilly-Aillicourt.